 Thinking his career was over, Branca said, he accepted an invitation to Old Timers Day at Yankee Stadium in 1956, and discovered while preparing for that game that his velocity had returned.
 He contacted Dodgers general manager Buzzie Bavasi, and spent the last month of the 1956 season with Brooklyn.
 He made one appearance, on September 7, and in two innings allowed one hit and two walks and struck out two.20

-Ralph and his wife Ann have lived in the same country club community in Rye, New York, since the middle 1960s.
-Branca has sung publicly and has earned praise for his strong baritone.
-He is also a devoted poet and holds the record for seventeen consecutive wins on the television game show Concentration.21 He has been personally and financially successful, and is one of the most famous baseball players of his era, even if he feels his pitching potential was largely unrealized due to a series of negative circumstances.
-He was through as a ballplayer as he turned thirty, but in his decade in the big leagues, he bore witness and directly participated in two of the most famous baseball events of the twentieth century.
+Ralph and his wife Ann lived in the same country club community in Rye, New York, since the middle 1960s.
+Branca sang publicly and earned praise for his strong baritone.
+He was also a devoted poet and held the record for 17 consecutive wins on the television game show Concentration.21 He was personally and financially successful, and was one of the most famous baseball players of his era, even if he felt his pitching potential was largely unrealized due to a series of negative circumstances.
+He was through as a ballplayer as he turned 30, but in his decade in the big leagues, he bore witness and directly participated in two of the most famous baseball events of the twentieth century.

 All quotes by Ralph Branca are from an interview with the author on September 29, 2008; quotes from Buzzie Bavasi are from an e-mail exchange on October 26, 2006.